amclau303/Honours-Project/README.md

 2. Have most up to date version of Python installed

-3. Navigate to the library named "django-react-app", Open a terminal and use the command:
+3. Navigate to the library.
+Open a terminal and use the command:

 ```
 pip install virtualenv